jsheroes/cluj-javascripters.github.io/about.md

 out of common goals for some of us, and we take those very seriously.
 We made them our mission, our statement, our code by which we stand.

-Everything we do is built around a couple of central ideas that we take very seriously and that have become the very foundation on which we plan to grow this community.
+Everything we do is built around a couple of central ideas that we embrace wholeheartedly and that have become the very foundation on which we plan to grow this community.

 Those ideas, in short, are: